Bipentium25/solar-system-api/project-directions/wave_06.md

 1. Create a test database with the correct, matching name.
 1. Refactor the `create_app` method to:
    * Check for a configuration flag
-   * Read the correct database location from the appropriate environment variables
+   * Read the correct database loplanetion from the appropriate environment variables
 1. Manually test that our development environment still works.
 1. Create a `tests` folder with the files:
     -  `tests/__init__.py`